ERIKA KULNYS Profile Article on Filly.ca

 Who are your musical and literary influences?

 A broad range of songwriting influences include Joni Mitchell, Tori Amos, Leonard Cohen, Tom Waits, Bob Dylan, Neil Young, Ani Di Franco, Stan Rogers, Silvio Rodriguez, Bessie Smith, Patty Griffin, James Taylor, Jessie Winchester, Bruce Cockburn and Ferron.
 My contemporary music influences are Giorgio Ligeti, Patrice Repar, Laurie Anderson, Lewis Nielson, and Harrison Birtwhistle.
-My literary influences range from Shakespeare to Audre Lorde, from Yeats to Jeanette Winterson, from Adrienne Rich to Mahmoud Darwish, from the Bible to Marilyn Hacker, from Margaret Atwood to Jamaica Kincaid, from Rilke to Carl Phillips, from Marquez to Rohinton Mistry, and from Martha Collins to Katherine Hubbard.
+My literary influences range from Audre Lorde to Jeanette Winterson, from Adrienne Rich to Mahmoud Darwish, from Margaret Atwood to Jamaica Kincaid, from Rilke to Carl Phillips, from Marquez to Rohinton Mistry, and from Martha Collins to Katherine Hubbard.
 Below are lists of my favourite books and musicians:

 Matilda, anything by Mahmoud Darwish, One Hundred Years of Solitude, A Wrinkle in Time , The Duino Elegies, The Arrangement of Space, The Fact of a Doorframe , The Rest of Love, Love, Death, and the Changing of the Seasons, The Diamond in the Window, Autobiography of my Mother , The God of Small Things , Things Fall Apart, Voodoo Lounge, Sara and Kamila, Lydia Warner, Lisa Sloane, Naomi Morse and Elvie Miller.
 I also love Joni Mitchell, Tracy Chapman, Tori Amos, Tom Waits, Llasa, The Indigo Girls, Damien Dempsey, Sinead O’Conner, Leonard Cohen, Rufus Wainwright, Patty Griffin, old Sarah McLachlan, and anyone who’s a crafty song-writer.